Fertility control research

 UK Squirrel Accord is fundraising for research into a fertility control for grey squirrels.
 This will offer a non-lethal management method to control population densities and support eradication efforts.

 The study aims to produce an immunocontraceptive that can be orally taken by grey squirrels through a species-specific delivery mechanism.
-We have just started the third of the five-year project and an update can be read here.
+We are now into the third of the five-year project and hopes are high that this innovative work will provide an effective, less labour intensive, non-lethal method for managing grey squirrels.

 Tests on a hopper to deliver the oral contraceptive to grey squirrels only are going well.
 The test bait, without contraceptives, is attractive to grey squirrels and the hopper currently prevents almost all but the very largest red squirrels from accessing it.